Statue of Wales’ first black headteacher unveiled - NewsBreak

 The event saw speeches given by Jane Hutt MS, Minister for Social Justice and Olivette Otele, Professor of the History of Slavery, Bristol University.

-Mrs Campbell’s granddaughter told the PA news agency: “Representation really, really matters.
+Mrs Campbell’s granddaughter Michelle Campbell-Davies told the PA news agency: “Representation really, really matters.

 “The images we see as young women, as people of colour, as Welsh citizens, they influence our thoughts and our thinking.